sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 }
 ```

 Amazing!
-Add those styles to your CSS file.
+Add those new styles to your CSS file.

-## Taking Up Space using Display - Intro (15 mins)
+## Taking Up Space using Display

 Cool, right?
 Each HTML element gets its own box to live in.